pipeforce/pipeforce.github.io/docs/guides/workflows/020_gateways.md

 *   Condition refers to a field named “decision”

-*   Field provides a dropdown list for user (Approve, Decline, Delegate)
+*   Field provides a dropdown list for the user (Approve, Decline, or Delegate)

     ![](../../img/image-20211026-042805.png)
 *   Gateway should represent the “Approve” selection